InZidiuZ/op-framework-issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Reporter:**
 Who is reporting this?
-Please include discord name.
+Please include discord name and your steam profile.

 **Summary:**
 Write a short summary of what you're experiencing.